Swimsafer 2.0 C.A.M.s

 5 Swimsafer Test Centers in Singapore

-1) Bukit Canberra ActiveSG Swimming Complex (Closed Every Wednesday)
+1) Jalan Besar ActiveSG Swimming Complex (Closed Every Wednesday)

-Canberra Swimming Complex is located in the northern part of Singapore, within the Sembawang area.
+Jalan Besar Swimming Complex is located in the central part of Singapore, within the Sembawang area.
 Nearby areas include:

 The swimming complex is near Canberra MRT station (North-South Line) and is easily accessible to residents of these neighborhoods.
 It is also close to amenities like Canberra Plaza and Sembawang Shopping Centre.